Las Vegas F1 Tickets: Prices, Options, Zones, Where to Buy

 General Admission tickets are the cheapest 3-day ticket available, costing $500.

-With these tickets you only get access to the T-Mobile Zone at Sphere.
-Standing Room Only trackside viewing on the left-hand side of Turn 7 is the only place you’ll be able to see the track.
+With these tickets you only get access to the T-Mobile Zone at Sphere, the Flamingo General Admission area of the Caesar’s Palace Experience.
+All of these are Standing Room Only trackside viewing with very limited views of the track.

-You also have access to the Vegas F1 concerts across the weekend within the Sphere., and ‘free’ food and non-alcoholic drink all weekend.
+If you cbose the T-Mobile Zone GA tickets you also have access to the Vegas F1 concerts across the weekend within the Sphere Zone, and ‘free’ food and non-alcoholic drinks all weekend.

 See my full guide to the Las Vegas F1 General Admission tickets.